 What is the settlement value of wrongful death medical malpractice cases in Maryland and the District of Columbia?
 Metro Verdicts Monthly reports that the median settlement and verdict in Maryland for wrongful death medical malpractice cases over the last 20 years is $900,000.
 This is far more than the verdicts in Maryland’s sister jurisdictions, Virginia and D.C.which have medians of $750,000 and $665,700.

 Looking at malpractice cases more generally, the median jury award in Maryland, according to Jury Verdict Research, is $500,000.
 Verdicts that year ranged from $54,521 to $7,708,064.

-Of course, these verdict – as opposed to settlement – figures are misleading because not all verdicts are collectable or at least not fully collectable, particularly today when so many states have caps on non-economic damages in medical malpractice cases.
+Of course, these verdict – as opposed to settlement – figures are misleading because not all verdicts are collectible or at least not fully collectible, particularly today when so many states have caps on non-economic damages in medical malpractice cases.

 The National Practitioner Databank (NPD), a government reporting system for doctors and hospitals, reveals what is really collected in medical malpractice cases.
 Every payout (not the verdict amount, but the actual amount paid) in a malpractice case has to be reported to this data bank.
 NPD’s most recent annual report found that, nationwide, the average money damages recovered – by settlement or verdict – was $170,000.

 What Impacts Wrongful Death Value in Med Mal Cases?